Day 25 – Tennant Creek to Alice Springs

 Next stop was one of the icons of the trip – Devils Marbles.

 Camping is allowed at Devils Marbles but it is bleak proposition.
-Better to see this unusual and dramatic demonstration of million of years of erosion on the way through to somewhere else.
+Better to see this unusual and dramatic display of million of years of erosion on the way through to somewhere else.

-As one expect of this icon of the Outback it gets very busy.
+As one would expect of this icon of the Outback it gets very busy.